isovector/draconian-results/pho.md

 PHO order on masks in public indoor settings
 ------------------------------------------------------

+This content is a summary of the [PHO order --- Face Coverings (PDF, 308KB)] document.
+It is not legal advice and does not provide an interpretation of the law.
+In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

 Masks are required in all public indoor settings for all people born in 2009 or earlier (12+).